-ANTICIPATED NUMBER OF ATTENDEES: we are a reasonably new event but expect 250 to 300 to attend.
+ANTICIPATED NUMBER OF ATTENDEES: we are a reasonably new event but expect 400 to attend over the weekend.
 Do please tell your friends so we have enough people coming to encourage us to keep going!

-BOOK your tickets here (if booking site not yet available it will be soon!)
+BOOK your tickets here (if the booking site not yet available it will be soon!)

 PARKING: for those who will not be staying the Saturday night, there will be a day parking area.

 As mentioned, a big fire will be a feature of our event and there will be late night music around it, but guests who like to camp with friends and share music at their campsite are welcome to do so.
 So bring your instruments and well oiled voices!